-5.2.1.3 Pedestrian Facilities
+Pedestrian Facilities

 Every trip begins and ends with a walk.
 People walk to their cars and drive to a location where they will walk into a building or facility, or they need to walk to a transit station.
 A well-established pedestrian system encourages healthy reactional activities, reduces travel demand on roadways, and enhances safety within a livable community.
 Non-motorized facilities provide critical access to and from transit stops, which can increase the use of active transportation.
 Along with shared-use trails, sidewalks are the primary facility type for pedestrians.
 Sidewalks are generally provided adjacent to the street on one or both sides.
 Where sidewalks are not available, pedestrians must use the roadway shoulders.
 The Draft Yakima Washington Pedestrian Master Plan (City of Yakima, 2021) provides recommendations to address Yakima’s current and future pedestrian needs.
-The Plan defines the network and outlines priority routes for pedestrian improvements in the city based on the priority routes identified in the 2040 Transportation Systems Plan.
-Existing pedestrian facilities in the City of Yakima are illustrated in Exhibit 5-4.
+The Plan defines the network and outlines priority routes for pedestrian improvements in the City based on the priority routes identified in the 2050 Transportation Element.
+Existing pedestrian facilities in the City of Yakima are illustrated in Exhibit 5-3.

 Sidewalks